SM UB-47: German Imperial Navy career

 Three weeks later, Steinbauer and UB-47 scored a triple kill, sinking three ships on the same day.
 The British steamer Butetown, en route from Malta to Mudro, was carrying coal and other cargo when she was sent down 55 nmi west-southwest of Cape Matapan on 8 September.
 UB-47 attacked Llangorse, another British steamer, 7 nmi away, sending the ship and her cargo of Canadian oats headed to Salonica to the bottom.
 The third ship was the Greek ship Spetzai, headed from Cyprus to Liverpool when sunk in the same vicinity.
-There were no casualties from any of the three ships; the crews of Butetown and Llangorse were rescued and landed at Marseilles on 16 September.
+There were no casualties from any of the three ships; the crews of Butetown and Llangorse were rescued and landed at Marseille on 16 September.